-Kidney disease is rampant throughout the small villages where we work due to groundwater wells being highly contaminated with pesticides, and almost every family is affected.
-To help slow down the use of these deadly chemicals in villages already struggling with crop loss due to foraging elephants, we hope to show that healthy beehives around a farm and a butterfly garden around the home garden can help increase pollination while decreasing pesticide use.
+In our earlier pilot project “HoneyBees and Orange Trees”, we planted 620 trees and installed 8 bee colonies with over 100,00 bees as elephant-deterring “live fences”.
+Since then we learned so much about what works and what doesn’t while cultivating new relationships and new skillsets.
+Expanding in 2019, we planted flowers and trees on a 2-acre farm in Sri Lanka in hopes of regenerating butterfly numbers and increasing bee presence.
+Kidney disease is rampant throughout the small villages due, in part, to contaminated groundwater wells and soil.
+To help slow down the use of the deadly chemicals in villages already struggling with crop loss due to foraging elephants, healthy beehives around a farm and a butterfly garden around the home garden could potentially increase pollination while decreasing pesticide use.